ZazenCloud/Retro-Projects/app/prototypes/note-os/README.md

 ### 2. Text Notes
 - **Rich Text Editing**: Format text with bold, italic, underline, headings, and lists
 - **Auto-save**: All changes are automatically saved
-- **Smart Titles**: Window titles automatically update based on the first line of content
 - **Copy/Paste**: Full support for copying and pasting content

 ### 3. Drawing Canvas